Vyral/base-template/_posts/2019-08-15-the-impact-of-the-federal-reserves-rate-cut.md

 As recently as this year, your P&I (principal and interest) payment on a $200,000 mortgage would have been $1,058 per month.
 If you bought a home today at a 3.875% rate, that same payment could get you into a $225,000 home.
 That’s greater purchasing power for you as a buyer\!
 Given the level of competition in our current market, that 1% rate decrease between January and today could give you the best of both worlds: **the ability to buy the house you want and stay within your budget when you do.&nbsp;**

-If you have any questions or would like more information, please get in touch with me by phone at 614-323-4348 or by visiting me online at VisionRealty.com.
+If you have any questions or would like more information, please get in touch with me by phone at 614-323-4348 or by visiting me online at[VisionRealty.com]( VisionRealty.com).
 I’d be happy to help\! &nbsp;<br>&nbsp;